 How to Build a Winter Cat Shelter

-Community cats or feral cats are well-suited to outdoor living, and they can survive winter on their own.
-But there are some things that you can do to make winter life more comfortable for them.
+Community cats (or feral cats) are well-suited to outdoor living, and they can survive winter on their own.
+However, there are certain things that you can do to make winter life more comfortable for them.
 One way that you can help is by building a winter cat shelter.

 When building your winter cat shelter, smaller is better.
 A smaller interior means that less heat is needed to keep the cat warm.
-A small shelter can be heated by one or two cats.
 A large shelter with only one or two cats inside will remain cold, so two smaller shelters are better than one large winter cat shelter.

 The placement of your winter cat shelter is important to help keep cats safe from predators.
 If there are dogs in the area, place the winter cat shelter behind a fence where dogs can’t get in.
-Another good idea is to have the entrance face a wall so only the cat will be able to get in and out.
+Another good idea is to have the entrance face a wall, so only a cat will be able to sneak through.

-Be sure that the winter cat shelter is weighted down and hard to move.
-Cut only a small cat-size doorway to help keep larger predators from getting in and to keep more heat inside.
+Be sure that the shelter is weighed down and hard to move.
+Cut only a small cat-size doorway to help keep larger predators from getting in and to trap more heat inside.
 Cats only need an opening of about five and a half or six inches in diameter.
 Cut the doorway several inches above the bottom of the bin to help keep the weather out.

-A foam cooler has about two inches of thickness and makes the perfect winter cat shelter.
+A foam cooler is about two inches thick and makes the perfect winter cat shelter.
 It is waterproof and insulated and you can easily create a doorway with a knife or box cutter.
 Cut the doorway a few inches above the bottom of the bin to help keep winter elements outside.
 Use duct tape around the opening to keep the cats from scratching.

 Don’t place the winter cat shelter directly on the cold ground.
 Use two 2x4s or other materials to lift it off the ground.
 Also, raising the rear of the winter cat shelter slightly higher than the front will help to keep rain from pooling inside and snow from piling up on the roof.
 You may want to drill a little hole into the side of the winter cat shelter to allow water to drain out should rain blow into the front door.

-The winter cat shelter should be weighted down to help keep it secure from the wind.
-Try putting a couple of 5 or 10-pound barbell weights on the floor of the shelter underneath the bedding, or you may use bricks or flat, heavy rocks.
+The winter cat shelter should be weighed down to help keep it secure from the wind.
+Try putting a couple of 5 or 10-pound barbell weights on the floor of the shelter underneath the bedding, or you can use bricks or flat, heavy rocks.

-Insulate the winter cat shelter to increase the comfort and warmth of the cats.
+Insulate the winter cat shelter to increase the comfort and warmth inside.
 Use insulating materials in which the cats can burrow.
-Blankets, towels and newspaper should not be used as they will retain wetness.
+Blankets, towels, and newspapers should not be used as they will retain wetness.
 Straw is a very good insulating material to use because it can absorb more moisture and is less susceptible to rot or mold.

-A Rubbermaid bin is another good option.
-(Make sure that the brand is Rubbermaid so that they will not crack in the cold.)
-These winter cat shelters should be double-insulated.
-You’ll also need an 8×2-foot sheet of one-inch thick hard styrofoam, a yardstick, a box cutter and straw for insulation.
+A Rubbermaid bin is another good option, as long as it’s double insulated.
+You’ll also need an 8×2-foot sheet of one-inch-thick hard Styrofoam, a yardstick, a box cutter, and straw for insulation.

 Here are some instructions from Alley Cat Advocates on how to assemble your winter cat shelter from Rubbermaid containers:

-- In a similar fashion, line each of the four interior walls of the bin with a piece of the styrofoam.
-Leave a cap of three inches between the top of these styrofoam wall pieces and the upper lip of the bin.
+- In a similar fashion, line each of the four interior walls of the bin with a piece of Styrofoam.
+Leave a cap of three inches between the top of these Styrofoam wall pieces and the upper lip of the bin.

 - Stuff the bottom of the interior bin with straw to provide both insulation and a comfortable spot to lie down.